 Any current seventh-grader (or eighth-grader who is new to Darlington) with an overall average of 90 or above and who demonstrates the characteristics of leadership, scholarship, service, honor and citizenship is encouraged to apply for membership into the National Junior Honor Society.
 Members are expected to set a good example for fellow students and to assist those in need of academic assistance.

-Tiger Council is made up of an Executive Board of Officers (including a president, vice president and treasurer/scribe) as well as a representative assembly that includes one representative from each advisee group.
-These individuals act as a collective voice for the Middle School student body in matters ranging from student/parent involvement to servant leadership.
+Tiger Council is made up of an Executive Board of Officers (including a president and vice president) as well as a representative assembly.
+These individuals act as a collective voice for the student body in matters ranging from student/parent involvement to servant leadership.
 Most positions are appointed through a combination of application and faculty nomination.
 All members, regardless of position, are expected lead by example in both academics and behavior.

 Darlington fields Middle School teams in 11 sports each for boys and girls.